gvwilson/thirdbit/_posts/2018/12/2018-12-17-thirteen-percent.md

 will be more complicated than parsing YAML, but on the other hand, I think people might actually write this.

+> Another late-breaking change is the introduction of a `sources` field,
+> which lists the lesson or lessons that this lesson is (partially) derived from.
+> These entries are supposed to be links to those other lessons' `lesson.md` files;
+> if the source lesson doesn't have one, it should go under `reading` instead.

 Note that this still doesn't describe pre-requisite knowledge: in my experience, authors' lists are always incomplete, and I believe it will be more accurate to scrape the content for use of terms defined in selected glossaries (and in other